-In yet another IPHC Annual Management Measures, halibut in excess of the possession limit may be possessed on a vessel that does not contain sport fishing gear a.
-Sports Fishing Comingling Data
+In yet another IPHC Annual Management Measure, halibut in excess of the possession limit may be possessed on a vessel that does not contain sport fishing gear

 28. Sport Fishing for Halibut-Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, 4E (1) In Convention waters in and off Alaska: (e) Halibut in excess of the possession limit in paragraph (1)(c) of this section may be possessed on a vessel that does not contain sport fishing gear, fishing rods, hand lines, or gaffs.